By Beth Mack

 Greco Fresh Grille

 Owner Vasilis “Bill” Pahountis takes no shortcuts when it comes to bringing fresh, authentic Greek cuisine to Charlotte.
 From the hand-cut fries to hand-shaken Greek frappes, no detail is overlooked.
-Greco Fresh’s first location opened in 2011 and five additional locations have been added since.
+Greco Fresh’s first location opened in 2011 and several additional locations have been added since.
 Their robust menu features salads, pitas, gyros, and kebabs, and be sure to check out seasonal specials such as pastistio (Greek lasagna), avgolemono (chicken lemon soup), and their rotating flavors of hummus.
 For dessert, Greco Fresh offers baklava made by Bill’s wife, Irene, loukoumades (fried dough balls topped with cinnamon and honey), and galaktompoureko (baked phyllo dough filled with an orange-zest custard) to round out the experience.

 Website / Facebook / Instagram